 So, you cannot motivate an employee to fulfill the needs of top management.
 Instead, you motivate the employees to fulfill their own needs.
 Then, needs of top management will be achieved automatically as a natural result.

 In other words, the quote says: “take good care of your employees and they’ll take good care of your customers”.

 The needs varies from an employee to another.
 However, these common tactics will help you sell the company to your employees.

 you may also read the seven concepts for a better working environment.

 Sell your vision

-If your company is facing some troubles, employees will like to know if it will be good in the near future.
-If your company is already doing well, they will like it to be great.
+If your company is facing some troubles, employees will like to know how it will be good in the near future.
+If your company is already doing well, they will like it get the good news.

 Point is no one wants to be a member of a losing company.
 Employees are looking for stable and successful companies.
-Therefore, unless your company is not one of the best 100, you should share a clear & real vision for the company future.
+Therefore, unless your company is not one of fortune 500, you should share a clear & real vision for the company future.
 Accordingly, you can sell them the company future.

 Otherwise, if they do not see where the company is going, they will definitely lose the motivation to move forward.
 Some of them will even jump off the ship before hitting the iceberg.